Introduction

 - What do we have to believe, in order to believe their story is true?

-- What foundational myths are being activated by this story? (i.e. American exceptionalism or the “invisible hand” of the market.)
+- What foundational myths are being activated by this story? (i.e. American exceptionalism or the โinvisible handโ of the market.)

 3. Put your Audience in the Front Row

+Who are the people that you need to reach and persuade?
+Hint: the answer is never โthe general publicโ.- Imagine the audience(s) for your story as specifically as possible.
 Who are they?
 What kinds of jobs do they work?
 Education?
 What hopes, dreams, fears, and biases do they hold?
-What movies, shows, books and entertainment do they consume? - See your work through the eyes of your audience.
+What movies, shows, books and entertainment do they consume?

-The meaning of words and images are determined NOT through your eyes, but through the eyes and hearts of your audience. - Is your audience INSIDE our movements?
+- See your work through the eyes of your audience.
+The meaning of words and images are determined NOT through your eyes, but through the eyes and hearts of your audience.

+- Is your audience INSIDE our movements?
 Sometimes we take action to help move our movement organizations and communities on an issue.
 The questions above still apply.

 4. Craft Your Story